iamcalledrob/AppMover/README.md

 })
 ```

-The `replaceNewerVersions` parameter can also be specified to control whether the app should
+`replaceNewerVersions`: Specifies whether the current app should replace a newer version that's
-replace an existing installed app with a newer `CFBundleShortVersionString` (`true`), or switch
-to the installed app instead (`false`).

-You can also specify a `destinationName` if you'd like to guarantee that the app is named a
-particular way in the Applications folder.
-e.g. ```AppMover.moveIfNecessary(destinationName: .CFBundleName)``` to use the CFBundleName,
+already installed.
+If `false`, this app will be killed and the newer version launched instead.
-which can be useful to prevent propogation of suffixes added by Archive Utility, e.g. "MyApp-1.app"
+This can be useful to correct accidental launches of older versions from the Downloads folder,
+for example.
+The `CFBundleShortVersionString` is used for comparison.

+`skipDebugBuilds`: If true, moving will be skipped when built in a debug configuration.

 ## Credits